nasa-gibs/mrf/doc/MUG.md

 Using an MRF specific utility, mrf_insert, it is possible to modify a part of an MRF and regenerate only the affected portions of the overviews.
 This facility makes it possible to build very large datasets efficiently, operating on small areas at a time.

-This functionality relies on the internal MRF resampling (-avg described above), so it will only work for averaging mode and powers of two between levels.
+This functionality relies on the internal MRF resampling, so it will only work with avg or nnb resampling mode and powers of two between levels.

 Set create option APPEND_SUBDATASET to true avoid deleting the MRF header file.

 Since a Caching or Cloning MRF may be used at the same time by different processes, the MRF driver contains code that allows it to be written by multiple processes safely.
 This feature might be useful for other types of MRF, for example when mrf_insert is used to update different areas of the same file, or when multiple third dimension MRF Z-Slices are written to at the same time.
 To turn on this feature, manually add a boolean attribute called mp_safe with the value **on** to the Raster node of the MRF metadata.
 It is not on by default since it slows down the write operations somewhat.
 This feature has only been tested on Windows and Linux, and it depends on the specific operating and file system implementation, there might be configurations in which this operation fails.
+It does not work properly on network file systems like CIFS and NFS, because these file systems do not implement the file append mode fully.

 # Types of tile compressions supported by MRF